 Fudge is such a classic and an all-time favorite among many.
 And if you are a peanut butter lover, this fudge is probably an irresistible treat.

 The great thing about fudge is it stores well.
 You can keep in an airtight container in the refrigerator for up to 1 week.

-My version of peanut butter fudge is unique because it uses both granulated white sugar and brown sugar.
+My version of peanut butter fudge is unique because it uses both brown sugar and confectioners sugar.
 I love the depth of flavor and color the brown sugar offers.

 Peanut butter fudge ingredients

-- Brown sugar – I love the darker color brown sugar offers
+- Brown sugar – I love the color and flavor brown sugar offers.

-- Vanilla – A good quality extract is key
+- Vanilla extract – A good quality extract is key.

 - Peanut butter – I prefer creamy peanut butter but crunchy would be great if you’re looking for added texture.
 Be sure to avoid natural peanut butter for best results.